NSO-developer/nso-gitbook/administration/advanced-topics/layered-service-architecture.md

 The procedure requires you to have two versions of the device-compiled RFS service packages loaded in the upper CFS node when calling the `migrate` action: one version compiled by referencing the old (current) NED ID and the other one by referencing the new (target) NED ID.

 To illustrate, suppose you currently have an upper-layer and a lower-layer node both running NSO 5.4.
-The nodes were set up as described in the Single Version Deployment option, with the upper CFS node using the `tailf-ncs-ned:lsa-netconf` NED ID for the lower-layer RFS node.
+The nodes were set up as described in the Single-Version Deployment option, with the upper CFS node using the `tailf-ncs-ned:lsa-netconf` NED ID for the lower-layer RFS node.
 The CFS node also uses the `rfs-vlan-ned` NED package for the `rfs-vlan` service.

 Now you wish to upgrade the CFS node to NSO 5.7 but keep the RFS node on the existing version 5.4.
 Before upgrading the CFS node, you create a backup and recompile the `rfs-vlan-ned` package for NSO 5.7.
 Note that the package references the `lsa-netconf` `ned-id`, which is the `ned-id` configured for the RFS device in the CFS node's CDB.
 Then, you perform the CFS node upgrade as usual.

 At this point the CFS node is running the new, 5.7 version and the RFS node is running 5.4.
-Since you now have a Multi Version Deployment, you should migrate to the correct `ned-id` as well.
+Since you now have a Multi-Version Deployment, you should migrate to the correct `ned-id` as well.
 Therefore, you prepare the `rfs-vlan-nc-5.4` package, as described in the Multi-Version Deployment option, compile the package, and load it into the CFS node.
 Thanks to the NSO CDM feature, both packages, `rfs-vlan-nc-5.4` and `rfs-vlan-ned`, can be used at the same time.

 With the packages ready, you execute the `devices device lower-nso-1 migrate new-ned-id cisco-nso-nc-5.4` command on the CFS node.
 The command configures the RFS device entry on CFS to use the new `cisco-nso-nc-5.4 ned-id`, as well as migrates the device configuration and service meta-data to the new model.
 Having completed the upgrade, you can now remove the `rfs-vlan-ned` if you wish.

 Later on, you may decide to upgrade the RFS node to NSO 5.6.
 Again, you prepare the new `rfs-vlan-nc-5.6` package for the CFS node in a similar way as before, now using the `cisco-nso-nc-5.6` ned-id instead of `cisco-nso-nc-5.4`.
 Next, you perform the RFS node upgrade to 5.6 and finally migrate the RFS device on the CFS node to the `cisco-nso-nc-5.6 ned-id`, with the **migrate** action.

-Likewise, you can return to the Single Version Deployment, by upgrading the RFS node to the NSO 5.7, reusing the old, or preparing anew, the `rfs-vlan-ned` package and migrating to the `lsa-netconf ned-id`.
+Likewise, you can return to the Single-Version Deployment, by upgrading the RFS node to the NSO 5.7, reusing the old, or preparing anew, the `rfs-vlan-ned` package and migrating to the `lsa-netconf ned-id`.

 All these `ned-id` changes stem from the fact that the upper-layer CFS node treats the lower-layer RFS node as a managed device, requiring the correct model, just like it does for any other device type.
-For the same reason, maintenance (bug fix or patch) NSO upgrades do not result in a changed `ned-id`, so for those no migration is necessary.
+For the same reason, maintenance (bug fix or patch) NSO upgrades do not result in a changed `ned-id`, so for those, no migration is necessary.

+The [NSO example set](https://github.com/NSO-developer/nso-examples/tree/6.5/layered-services-architecture) illustrates different aspects of LSA deployment including working with single- and multi-version deployments.

 ### User Authorization Passthrough